-5 Health Benefits From Playing Lacrosse
+5 Health Benefits of Playing Lacrosse

 If you’re thinking about trying a new sport and haven’t already tried lacrosse out yet, then it should definitely be on your to-do list!
-There are mental, cardiovascular, and strength benefits that come from lacrosse, which is a blend of multiple sports and is actually one of the fastest growing ones among youth players in America.
+There are mental, cardiovascular, and strength benefits that come from lacrosse, which is a blend of multiple sports and is actually one of the fastest growing sports among youth players in America.

 Cardiovascular Endurance

 Since lax players are constantly running up and down a field that’s 110 yards long and 60 yards wide, this seems like a no-brainer!
-A game usually lasts between 1-2 hours, which not only helps players burn hundreds of calories, but it also allows them to build up the strength in their heart and lungs, along with increasing stamina.
+A game usually lasts between 1-2 hours, which not only helps players burn hundreds of calories, but it also allows them to build up strength in their heart and lungs, along with increasing stamina.

 Socialization